 - Including a detailed notice and explanation of FMLA rights in employee handbooks;

 - Specifically designating leave as an FMLA leave; and

 - Informing employees that taking leave will count against their bank of available FMLA leave time.

 An employer's failure to provide proper notice may excuse any failure on the part of an employee to provide proper notice to the employer of a request for FMLA leave.

 Complying with FMLA - Employees

 Under FMLA, employees must also comply with certain notice requirements.
-For example, an employee must provide 30-days' notice before taking an FMLA covered leave, or as much notice as is "practicable."
+For example, an employee must provide 30-days' notice before taking an FMLA-covered leave, or as much notice as is "practicable."
 If an employee fails to provide timely notice, the leave may be unprotected by FMLA.
-If all the notice requirements have been met, an employee is entitled to a maximum of 12 weeks of leave under FMLA.
+If all the notice requirements are met, the employee is entitled to a maximum of 12 weeks of leave under FMLA.

 Terminating Employees under FMLA

 FMLA doesn't provide employees with any greater rights to reinstatement or other benefits and conditions of employment, including continued employment.
 An employer may terminate an employee regardless of FMLA leave status provided that there is a legitimate, nondiscriminatory reason for termination.
 Examples of such reasons from relevant caselaw include the following: